Clarence A. Martin: Saidor

-Due to his leadership abilities and personal bravery, Martin was promoted to the rank of Brigadier general on February 3, 1942, and joined the headquarters of 32nd Infantry Division as Assistant Division Commander and Deputy to Major general William H. Gill.
-He accompanied the division back to Brisbane, Australia, where he supervised the re-equipment and retraining of the Division for next campaigns in South Pacific which took more than six months.
+Due to his leadership abilities, as well as his own personal bravery, Martin was promoted to the temporary rank of brigadier general on February 3, 1943, and joined the headquarters of the 32nd Infantry Division as the assistant division commander (ADC) to Major General William H. Gill, who had replaced Harding.
+He accompanied the division back to Brisbane, where he supervised the re-equipment and retraining of the division for the next campaigns in South Pacific which, as it turned out, took more than six months.

-The 32nd Division moved back to New Guinea in mid-October 1943 and continued their amphibious training at Milne Bay and Goodenough Island until January 1944, when received orders to deploy in the mainland of New Guinea.
-Its goal was to take part in the Landing at Saidor, a village on the north coast of Papua New Guinea.
-The Division was selected by Generals MacArthur and Walter Krueger (Commanding General, Sixth Army) and its primary objective was the capture of the airstrip at Saidor which will allow construction of an airbase to assist Allied air forces to conduct operations against Japanese bases at Wewak and Hollandia.
-Secondary objective was to cut off the 6,000 Imperial Japanese troops retreating from Sio in the face of the Australian advance from Finschhafen.
+The 32nd Division moved back to New Guinea in mid-October 1943 and continued their amphibious training at Milne Bay and Goodenough Island until January 1944, when it received orders to deploy in the mainland of New Guinea.
+Its goal was to take part in the landing at Saidor, a village on the north coast of Papua New Guinea.
+The division was selected by General MacArthur and Lieutenant General Walter Krueger, commanding general of the Sixth Army and its primary objective was the capture of the airstrip at Saidor which will allow construction of an airbase to assist Allied air forces to conduct operations against Japanese bases at Wewak and Hollandia.
+A secondary objective was to cut off the 6,000 Imperial Japanese troops retreating from Sio in the face of the Australian advance from Finschhafen.
 Martin took part in the planning of the assault and was selected by Gill to lead a Michaelmas task force, which was built around the 126th Infantry Regimental Combat Team with Colonel Joseph S. Bradley in command.

 The main landing on dawn of January 2, 1944, found little opposition from Japanese and Martin and his task force encountered only occasional aggressive Japanese patrols in upcoming days.
 The mission of capturing the airfield area had been quickly accomplished and by the afternoon of January 4, 1,800 ft (550 m) of runway was ready for use.
-Another engineer units improved the airstrip, permitting twelve C-47 Skytrains loaded with ammunition to land on January 11, 1944.
+More engineer units arrived and continued to improve the airstrip, permitting twelve C-47 Skytrains loaded with ammunition to land on January 11.